Ryan Lynch (racing driver)

 Ryan Lynch (born July 31, 1986) is an American former professional stock car racing driver.
 He has raced in the NASCAR Camping World Truck Series.

 Racing career

 Lynch began in kart racing at the age of eight before moving to late models.
 In 2010, he finished fifth in the United States Super Truck Series standings.

-In 2011, he tested with the ARCA Racing Series at Daytona International Speedway and made his NASCAR K&N Pro Series East debut at South Boston Speedway.
+In 2011, Lynch tested with the ARCA Racing Series at Daytona International Speedway and made his NASCAR K&N Pro Series East debut at South Boston Speedway.
 He also ran the ARCA race at Salem Speedway, where he finished 13th.
 A year later, he began racing in the NASCAR Camping World Truck Series with the support of former NASCAR driver Rick Crawford.
 Between 2012 and 2016, he ran six Truck races with a best run of 22nd at Texas Motor Speedway in 2014.

 Personal life

 Lynch graduated from Texarkana College and the University of Texas at Tyler.